bartongroup/aacon/website/docs/v_1_1/_sources/client.rst.txt

 Different conservation algorithms produce vastly different values.
 To compare them meaningfully one need to bring the results into the same range.
 AACon bring the results to the range between 0 and 1 if ``-n`` switch is used.

+.. warning:: Normalization should be used carefully, especially when working with very 'gappy' alignments, where the occupancy of a  single amino acid is observed in aligned columns.

 ------------